Bodrum Mugla, Turkey Travel Guide

 Immigration officials may request this document upon arrival.

-The official currency is the Turkish Lira (TL), symbolized as ₺ (international code TRY).
+The official currency is the Try (TL), symbolized as ₺ (international code TRY).
 Exchange rates vary.
 Monitor rates before and during your trip.
 Exchange foreign currency at banks, exchange offices (döviz bürosu), or some hotels.
 Exchange offices generally offer better rates than banks or airports.
 ATMs are widely available, accepting major credit and debit cards.
 Inform your bank of your travel plans.
 Most hotels, mid-range to high-end restaurants, and larger shops accept major credit cards.
 Cash is good for smaller purchases, street food, local markets, and dolmuş fares.

 Hostel dorms/basic guesthouses, street food/local eateries, dolmuş.